networknt/light-4j/docs/content/architecture/microservices.md

 When you build software in this way, the cost of controlling and managing output increases significantly.
-In a microservice architec‐ ture, the services tend to get simpler, but the architecture tends to get more complex.
+In a microservice architecture, the services tend to get simpler, but the architecture tends to get more complex.
 That complexity is often managed with tooling, automation, and process.

+When you first begin learning about microservice architecture it’s easy to get caught up in the tangible parts of the solution.
+You don’t have to look hard to find people who are excited about Docker, continuous delivery, or service discovery.
+All of these things can help you to build a system that sounds like the microservice systems we’ve been discussing.
+But microservices can’t be achieved by focusing on a particular set of patterns, process, or tools.
+Instead, you’ll need to stay focused on the goal itself—a system that can make change easier.

+More specifically, the real value of microservices is realized when we focus on two key aspects—speed and safety.
+Every single decision you make about your software development ends up as a trade-off that impacts these two ideals.
+Finding an effective balance between them at scale is what we call the microservices way.

 * The Speed of Change
 * The Safety of Change
 * At Scale
 * In Harmony

-the original intent of the microservice architecture con‐ cept—to replace complex monolithic applications with software systems made of replaceable components.
+The original intent of the microservice architecture concept—to replace complex monolithic applications with software systems made of replaceable components.

+Over the years, there are so many stories that big companies built their system in a microservices way.
 There are common goals and benefits that emerge from these implementation stories.
-The goal of improving software delivery speed as functional scope grows is realized through greater agility, higher composability, improved comprehensibility, independ‐ ent service deployability, organizational alignment, and polyglotism.
-The goal of maintaining software system safety as scale increases is achieved through higher availability and resiliency, better efficiency, independent manageability and replacea‐ bility of components, increased runtime scalability, and more simplified testability.
+The goal of improving software delivery speed as functional scope grows is realized through greater agility, higher composability, improved comprehensibility, independent service deployability, organizational alignment, and polyglotism.
+The goal of maintaining software system safety as scale increases is achieved through higher availability and resiliency, better efficiency, independent manageability and replaceability of components, increased runtime scalability, and more simplified testability.

 ### Speed